csb6/editorial/README.md

 **Up and Down Arrows** : Move one line up/down

 ## Installation

+The editor should run in any terminal that supports terminfo.

 After cloning the repository and its submodule (termbox), run `build-full.sh`.
 This will build `termbox`, the C library used to draw to the terminal screen.